 It took me a little over an hour and when I got there I was soaking in sweat.
 It would be mainly flat, they said.
 It would be easy, they said.

 That left me with less than an hour to upload some things, take a shower and change my outfit if I wanted to be in time to welcome home the cows.
-I did all that and even put on the Dirndl when I realized I had to take the mountain bike to the farm – or I’d have to walk 3 kilometers in the Dirndl and risk being a bit late.
+I did all that jumped on my bike to be in time for the arrival of the cows.

 I arrived at the farm when the parade was supposed to arrive, but they'd been delayed (that Austrian cattle is rebellious! :D) and so I waited for an hour or so before I could hear their bells announcing their arrival.